nodijaka/NiceduEngine/README.md

    cd eduEngine
    code .
    ```
-   Use the provided VS Code scripts to Configure, Build and Debug the program.
+5. In VS Code, use the provided scripts to Configure, Build and Debug the program.

    > 💡 To run a Task, open the Command Palette with `Cmd+Shift+P` (macOS) or `Ctrl+Shift+P` (Windows), select "Tasks: Run Task", and choose the desired Task.

    > 💡 Launch actions are triggered from the Run and Debug panel (`Shift+Cmd+D`).
 Select the launch configuration, then press the green arrow or `F5` to launch.

    **Debug mode**:
    - Configure and Build